miladHakimi/custom-op/README.md

-# TensorFlow Custom Op
+# TensorFlow Custom Convolution Op
-This is a guide for users who want to write custom c++ op for TensorFlow and distribute the op as a pip package.
-This repository serves as both a working example of the op building and packaging process, as well as a template/starting point for writing your own ops.
-The way this repository is set up allow you to build your custom ops from TensorFlow's pip package instead of building TensorFlow from scratch.
-This guarantee that the shared library you build will work with TensorFlow's pip packages.
+This is a custom c++ convolution op that can be used instead of conv2d function of tensorflow.
+This function introduces some flexibilities to add extra options to conv2d.

 This guide including example for cpu and gpu ops.

-## Build Example zero_out Op (CPU only)
+## Build Example custom_conv Op (CPU only)
 If you want to try out the process of building a pip package for custom op, you can use the source code from this repository following the instructions below.

 ### Setup Docker Container